Little Man Computer

 In front of him are one hundred pigeonholes.
 To one side is a serving hatch through which he can accept input from the outside world, and through which he passes output.
 The little man can write 3-digit codes onto pieces of paper and store them in the pigeon holes according to a set of rules.

 The Little Man Computer is a simplified model of computer CPU.
 It is used as an instructional tool for teaching low-level programming.
+Although it is not strictly true that a little man runs around inside your computer reading and following instructions, the analogy is a useful way of explaining machine-level programming.

 System architecture.